src-d/blog/content/post/review-building-static-analysis-tools.md

 ### 2. 2009 Filing bugs/Fixit

-Next attempt of integration of static analysis tools for Java which is documented in the paper was filing the results of the analysis as bugs in the project bug-tracking system.
+The next attempt at integrating a static analysis tool for Java documented in the paper was filing the results of the analysis as bugs in the project bug-tracking system.
 Then a company-wide dedicated effort was made in a format of a “Fixit” week so that all engineers would have time to clean up those issues.